Pennsylvania Governor's School for the Sciences: Notable Aspects

 Most recently, it has been directed by Biology Professor Natalie McGuier, the successor of Physics Professor Barry Luokkala.
 Participants are required to be Pennsylvania high school students between their junior and senior years and are required to live in the dormitories for the full five weeks of the program.

-Admission is competitive and merit-based with approximately five hundred of scientifically inclined students across the Commonwealth of Pennsylvania applying for seventy-two slots in the program.
+Admission is competitive and merit-based with approximately five hundred scientifically inclined students across the Commonwealth of Pennsylvania applying for seventy-two slots in the program.
 Around thirty-six male and thirty-six female students participate each year.

 The aim of PGSS is to promote interest in science rather than to advance students' knowledge in a specific area.
 The curriculum includes five "core" courses in Biology, Chemistry, Computer Science, Mathematics and Physics, and numerous electives.
 In addition to taking classes, students are required to participate in a lab course and a research-style team project.
 The emphasis is on cooperation, rather than competition, with students encouraged to collaborate with other students on academic work and interact socially.

 The Residence Life staff provides a number of structured social events to foster friendship and teamwork.
-There is at least one event per day and is advertised on the social calendar in the dorm lobby.
-For many students, the social development gained from the program rivals the scientific knowledge they acquire.
-The students leave the program with a strong bond; most attend an organized reunion the following year after the 4th week of the program.
+Most students attend an organized reunion the following year.